older man blowing nose

 Pneumococcal vaccine is recommended for:

-• Aboriginal and Torres Strait Islander people over 50 years old.
+• all Aboriginal and Torres Strait Islander people aged 50 years or over (3 doses in total)

 Refer to the WA Immunisation Schedule for detailed information including timings or speak to a health professional.